 The fundamental rules of inference guarantee that the agent’s uncertain reasoning is self-consistent, and that it follows logic when there’s no uncertainty.
 Breaking the rules means that the resulting inference has some logical or irrational inconsistencies.

 There are many examples of inconsistencies that appear when the rules are broken.
-Imagine for instance an agent that gives an 80% probability that it rains (above 1 mm) in the next hour; and it also gives a 90% probability that it rains (above 1 mm) and the average wind is above 3⋅m/s in the next hour.
-This is clearly unreasonable, because the raining scenario alone would be true with wind above 3 m/s and also below 3⋅m/s – so it should be more probable than the scenario where the wind is above 3 m/s.
-In fact those two probabilities break the and-rule.
+Imagine for instance an agent that gives an 80% probability that it rains3 in the next hour; and it also gives a 90% probability that it rains and that the average wind is above 3⋅m/s in the next hour.
+This is clearly unreasonable, because the raining scenario alone would be true with wind above 3 m/s and also below 3⋅m/s – therefore it should be more probable than the scenario where the wind is above 3 m/s.
+And indeed the two given probabilities break the and-rule, showing that they are unreasonable or illogical.

 Prove that the two probabilities in the example above break the and-rule.
 (Hint: you must use the fact that probabilities are numbers between 0 and 1, and that multiplying a number by something between 0 and 1 can only yield a smaller number.)